jmkraus/Covid-19/README.md

 | 5     | recovered   |
 | 6     | critical    |

-Set line `world = False` to True if you want a diagram bar with a world total.
+~~Set line `world = False` to True if you want a diagram bar with a world total.~~ World option has been temporarily disabled - data source has been changed again on 5.4.2020 and no longer contains *World* data row.

+You can now force data update by changing the line

+ˋinfo = read_data()ˋ to
+ˋinfo = read_data(True)ˋ which enables "Force" mode.

 **Stay healthy and take care of yourself!**